 Realfagstermer [Science Subject Terms]

-The headings are grouped into four types: topical, geographical, chronological and genre/form.
-For each heading, at least a unique identifier and a preferred term in Norwegian Bokmål are specified.
-In addition, each heading may have preferred terms in other languages, alternative terms (synonyms, acronyms) in one or more languages, classification codes (DDC or MSC), references to related terms ('see also'), notes (for internal use) and definitions (for the end user).
-Realfagstermer has no hierarchical relationships at present.
+The concepts are grouped into four types: topical, geographical, chronological and genre/form.
+Each concept includes at least a unique identifier and a preferred term in Norwegian, Nynorsk and English.
+In addition, each concept may include alternative terms (synonyms, acronyms), scientific names, associative references ('see also'), notes (for internal use), definitions (for the end user) and mappings.
+Realfagstermer is not a hierarchical vocabulary.

 The initial project group based its work on the free keywords previously used, and set the stage for a comprehensive review of these.
 The review was done by the subject specialists for each department collection.
 Accepted, and, if needed, corrected headings were re-applied to bibliographic entries in a field for controlled subject headings.
 Approximately 80 000 records were furnished with controlled subject headings retrospectively.